ibm-cloud-docs/databases-for-enterprisedb/learn-dashboard-overview.md

 ## Recent Tasks

 Every time that you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
-The _Recent Tasks_ panel shows the task name and progress bar for any running tasks, and a list of the most recent completed tasks.
-Depending on how busy your deployment is, successful tasks can be shown for 24-48 hours.
-Unsuccessful tasks can show for 7-8 days.
+The _Recent Tasks_ pane shows the task name and progress bar for any running tasks, and a list of the most recent completed tasks.
+Depending on how busy your deployment is, successful tasks can be shown for 24 - 48 hours.
+Unsuccessful tasks can show for 7 - 8 days.
 Tasks can also be retrieved from the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api#get-currently-running-tasks-on-a-deployment) and [CLI plug-in](https://cloud.ibm.com/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-tasks-list).
 A historical record of tasks from any time period is available through the [Activity Tracker integration](/docs/databases-for-enterprisedb?topic=cloud-databases-activity-tracker).

 ## Connections

-The _Connections_ panel contains connection strings for your {{site.data.keyword.databases-for-enterprisedb}} deployment.
-Each tab contains connection information tailored to the type of connection or the protocol that uses it.
+The _Connections_ pane contains connection strings for your {{site.data.keyword.databases-for-enterprisedb}} deployment.
+Each tab contains connection information that is tailored to the type of connection or the protocol that uses it.
 Basic information includes things like _hostname_ and _port_, as well as the TLS self-signed certificate and arguments that can be passed to the driver or binary that you are using to connect.

 Reference tables for the different connection types are available on the [Getting Connection Strings]() page.